 Paying the fees

-For Miami-Dade County issued building permits; cash or checks, either personal or business, are accepted.
+In person, visit the Permitting and Inspection Center.
+For Miami-Dade County issued building permits: cash or checks, either personal or business, are accepted.
 For any other building permits (incorporated cities), payment must be by cash, cashiers check or money order.
-No credit cards are accepted.

 Some impact fees related to affordable housing, commercial projects within existing enterprise zones or tax increment financing areas, projects subject to Development of Regional Impact Orders (DRIs) or government projects may be exempt.
 You should check with the impact fee section for more specific information on these exemptions, if you think that your project may qualify.

 In the event a building permit expires or is revoked prior to final inspection, a partial refund may be issued to the fee payer of record.
 There is an administrative charge portion of the impact fee which is non-refundable.